hrgdavor/java-watcher/readme.md

 FileMatchGlob matcher = new FileMatchGlob(Paths.get("./"), false);

 // if we do not define rules, then any file found will be accepted
-// match any .scss file in root folder matcher.includes("*.scss");
+// match any .scss file in root folder, and any .scss in subfolders matcher.includes("*.scss");

 folderWatcher.add(matcher);